MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 There are several cases when the connector converts Date Time values received from Shopify to Date values in [!INCLUDE [prod_short](../includes/prod_short.md)].
 The **Document Date** field on orders is one such field.

 Shopify returns Date Time values as an ISO 8601-encoded date and time string.
-For example, 3:50 PM on September 7, 2019 in the time zone of UTC (Coordinated Universal Time) is represented as "2019-09-07T15:50:00Z".
-If your company time zone is different that might lead to errors in conversions.
+For example, 3:50 PM on September 7, 2019 in the time zone of UTC (Coordinated Universal Time) is represented as "2019-09-07T15:50:00Z."
+If your company time zone is different, that might lead to errors in conversions.
 To prevent that, go to the **Company Information** page, locate the **Post Code** field, and verify that the **Time Zone** value of selected post code entry is populated.

 ### Shipment method mapping